chrstngyn/chrstngyn/README.md

 ### 👋🏼 Hello!

 Hi, I'm Christine!
-I am a software engineer at ASU Global Biosocial Complexity Initiative.
+I am a software engineer at Global Biosocial Complexity Initiative.
 Feel free to take a look around at my contributions and repos.
 If you would like to get in touch, I can be reached via email.

 ### 👩🏻‍💻 What I Do